-1. Abbey Road virtual tour (see 'Research' on p9 for details)
+1. Abbey Road virtual tour (see 'Research' on p9 for details of how to watch the videos)

 Please complete these questions to demonstrate what you have learned about recording studios.

 2. Composition

 Create a short piece of music using a sequencing program.
 This can be in any style you like, but should include the following: